iturdikulov/notes/jq.md

 ```

 Another example:
 ```sh
 curl --silent \
 'https://api.github.com/repos/iturdikulov/notes/commits?per_page=5' |\
 jq '[.[] | {message: .commit.message, name: .commit.committer.name}]'
 ```

-==`.[]`== returns each element of the array returned to the response, one at a
-time, which are all fed into `{message: .commit.message, name:
+`.[]` returns ==each element== of the array returned to the response, one at a time, which are all fed into `{message: .commit.message, name: .commit.committer.name}`.
-.commit.committer.name}`.

-Data in jq is represented as streams of ==JSON values== - every jq expression
-runs for each value in its input stream, and can produce any number of values to
-its output stream.
+Data in jq is represented as streams of ==JSON values== - every jq expression runs for each value in its input stream, and can produce any number of values to its output stream.

-Streams are serialised by just separating JSON values with whitespace.
-This is a
-`cat`\-friendly format - you can just join two JSON streams together and get a
-valid JSON stream.
+Streams are serialized by just separating JSON values with whitespace.
+This is a `cat`\-friendly format - you can just join two JSON streams together and get a valid JSON stream.

-If you want to get the output as a single array, you can tell jq to "collect"
-all the answers by wrapping the filter in square brackets.
+If you want to get the output as a single array, you can tell jq to "collect" all the answers by wrapping the filter in square brackets.

-Next, let's try getting the URLs of the parent commits out of the API results as
-well.
-In each commit, the GitHub API includes information about "parent"
+Next, let's try getting the URLs of the parent commits out of the API results as well.
+In each commit, the GitHub API includes information about "parent" commits.
-commits.
 There can be one or many.

 ```
 "parents": [